dubeyrahul/dubeyrahul.github.io/posts/feature-store/2020-07-25-feature-stores.md

 That sounds like sci-fi but it basically means, given a point of time in the past, what was the value of this particular feature at that point of time.
 DS/MLE often need this to create their dataset where they use existing labels at different point in time and collect historical aggregates from past until this point-in-time to create the ML models.
 Getting this right is really important to avoid label leakage.

 This is often not available in traditional DB solutions unless for each schema that contains our features, we add an event-time column.
-And one can image this data growing to be super large to be stored in a traditional DB.
+And one can imagine this data growing to be super large to be stored in a traditional DB.

 A more appropriate solution in this case is storing your snapshot or changelogs partitioned by time on Datalake.
 So we can store all the updates partitioned by date/time and we can write Spark/SQL queries on top of it to answer question such as: what was the average rating given by this user from January 2020 to March 2020.